SandersForPresident/RideWithBernie/README.md

 ### Contributing

+We use the [Github Flow](https://guides.github.com/introduction/flow/) branching model.
+Make sure to create new, well-named branches for all work, and then submit PRs back to master when you are ready to merge your changes.
+No pushing straight to master!

 We have our own Slack team, so if you want to get onto that, email [buddhistsforbernie@gmail.com](mailto:buddhistsforbernie@gmail.com) and he'll invite you.

 You can find our todo list in [Issues](https://github.com/kyletns/RideWithBernie/issues)!